Managing agents

 • Enter the value of CYGWIN for the daemon:

-A significant number of tutorials on the internet will incorrectly advise entering binmode ntsec at this step.
+A significant number of tutorials on the internet incorrectly advise you to enter binmode ntsec at this step.
 Those instructions are incorrect as of the Cygwin 1.7 release (2009).

 • Do you want to use a different name: no